cooper/juno/README.md

 copy of juno5, you can do so by changing the `.git/config` file to use the 'kedler' repository rather than the 'juno5' repository.
 Then, simply `git pull`.

+## what is vulpia-ircd?

+vulpia is juno-ircd version 7, a continuation of kedler.

 ## installation

 juno is designed to be used out-of-the-box.
 It comes with a working configuration and, up